taro1121/api_project/README.md

 Support: Chrome (Desktop and Mobile)

-UI: See wireframe.jpg for the visual structure.
+UI: See wireframe.HEIC file in this repository for the visual structure.

 Limitation: Depends on the data availability of the API.
 May not support some search criteria/pagination/mobile.
 There may be some limitations for showing videos (country, language, minimum view,,,).